openid/fapi/fapi-2_0-security-profile.md

 1. FAPI Message Signing is recommended when messages are required to be signed for the purposes of non-repudiation.
-1. FAPI CIBA is recommended when support is required for decoupled or cross device flows.
+1. FAPI Client Initiated Backchannel Authentication (CIBA) is recommended when support is required for decoupled or cross device flows.
 1. Grant Management is recommended for ecosystems that require interoperable grant management.
 1. OAuth 2.0 Rich Authorization Requests (RAR) [@!I-D.ietf-oauth-rar] is recommended when the `scope` parameter is not expressive enough to convey the authorization that a client